 We believe that at some point, with the evolution of the human race and a genuine regard for environmental protection, these life-inhibiting materials will in future generations not be so much of a problem or concern.
 In today's day and age, however, it is advised to routinely purify the body once or twice a year to eliminate the potential accumulation of these toxic residues and the effects they can have on our overall physical and mental health over time.

-Although maintaining a healthy whole foods diet with plenty of
+While, in our opinion, maintaining a healthy whole foods diet with plenty of

-the body on their own accord but must be routinely cleansed or chelated.
+on their own accord but must be routinely cleansed or chelated.

 There have been a number of studies investigating chlorella's ability to bind to and eliminate lead, cadmium and the high levels of mercury that can result from amalgam filling removal.